Posted on :: Tags: , , , ,

-Some of the following posts will be like TODO list for the coming months.
-What am I planning with dervaze and its mobile versions.
-As I have become mostly a solo developer, I’ll share my experience with the problem here to shed light for those interested.
+Some of the upcoming posts will serve as a TODO list for the coming months, outlining my plans for Dervaze and its mobile versions.
+As a solo developer, I’ll share my experiences with this problem here to help those interested.

-The technology for Ottoman OCR was mostly ready when my interruptions regarding family life began.
-I’ll need to check what is available but a more pressing problem for me is the speed of translation.
-Currently it’s so slow that’s barely usable.
+The technology for Ottoman OCR was mostly ready before my family obligations interrupted the project.
+I need to re-evaluate what is currently available, but a more pressing problem for me is the speed of translation; currently, it is so slow that it’s barely usable.

-I have written the dictionary as a C library, without any dependencies to a database.
-I have integrated this to the Android version.
-I’m currently updating the search functionality in mobile to use this library instead of web service.
-It will be magnitudes faster than the current version, because it’s offline and it’s using a trie to keep the words.
-Both small and fast.
+I have written the dictionary as a C library without any database dependencies and integrated it into the Android version.
+I’m currently updating the search functionality in the mobile app to use this library instead of a web service.
+It will be orders of magnitude faster than the current version because it’s offline and uses a trie to store the words—making it both small and fast.

-In my experience, having a single data structure and functions to transform/index is much simpler than having multiple data structures.
-In my case, this single basic structure is this:
+In my experience, having a single data structure with dedicated functions for transforming and indexing is much simpler than managing multiple data structures.
+In my case, the core structure is:

 typedef struct _dervaze_lexical_item {